alex99now/MCB185/unix.md

 After you hit return, you will notice that you do not return to a command line prompt.
 Keep typing.
 Write a bunch of nonsense lines.
 Keep going.
-Write poetry if you must.
+Write poetry if you like.
 Everything you're entering at the keyboard is now going into the file called `bar`.
-To end the file, you need to send the end-of-file character, which is control-D. This character is at the end of every text file.
+To end the file, you need to send the end-of-file character, which is control-D. This is an invisible character that is at the end of every text file.
 Hit the control key and then the letter d.
 Another way of saying this is hit the ^D character.
-Note that you don't type the ^ or the capital D. It's just the way we communicate in writing that one should type the control key and then the d key.
+Note that you don't type the ^ or the capital D. It's just the way we communicate in writing that one should type the control key and then the d key when the combination is invisible.

 To see the contents of the file, you can also use the `cat` command.
 This dumps the entirety of the file into your terminal.